dreamfactorysoftware/platform-wiki/setup-guide/archive/SnowPlow-setup-guide.md

 ### Amazon Web Services

-SnowPlow makes extensive use of Amazon's cloud infrastructure.
+Snowplow makes extensive use of Amazon's cloud infrastructure.
 Many of the modules described are built around Amazon Web Services including:

 1. The [Cloudfront collector](setting-up-the-cloudfront-collector)
 2. The [Hive ETL](hive-etl-setup), which runs on Amazon Elastic Mapreduce
 3. The [S3 / Hive storage](s3-hive-storage-setup), which runs on Amazon S3 and Elastic Mapreduce
 4. The [Hive based analytics](hive-analytics-setup), which runs on Amazon Elastic Mapreduce

-Setting up an account with AWS is a pre-requisite for running SnowPlow.
+Setting up an account with AWS is a pre-requisite for running Snowplow.
 This setup guide assumes you have an account and are familiar with the core Amazon Web Services especially S3.

 [conceptual-architecture]: https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/conceptual-architecture.png